GRousselet/bootstrap/docs/pb.md

 Illustrate population
 ---------------------

-Distribution from the which the sample is taken.
+Lognormal distribution from the which the sample is taken.

 ``` r
 x <- seq(0, 7, 0.001)